Grapevine Mills: 2017–present

 In January 2017, FieldhouseUSA, an indoor sports facility, opened at Grapevine Mills.
 In February 2019, the first Peppa Pig World of Play store in the United States opened at Grapevine Mills.
-On May 11, 2022, Meow Wolf announced that The Real Unreal, which later opened on July 14, 2023.
-In December, 2024, Primark announced that they would be opening in the second half of Burlington and in 2024 Burlington Announced They would shutter and lease their second half to save money.
-Primark opened in 2025.
+All Simon properties in the U.S., including Grapevine Mills, closed temporarily on March 18, 2020 due to the COVID-19 pandemic.
+On May 11, 2022, Meow Wolf announced that The Real Unreal would arrive at Grapevine Mills, which later opened on July 14, 2023.